- Article I - Name

 Section 1.
 Elected Officers

-The officers of the Association shall be a President, a President-Elect, a Vice President for Professional Development, a Vice President for Membership, a Vice President for Publications and Information Technology, a Secretary, and a Treasurer.
+The officers of the Association shall be a President, a President-Elect, a Vice President for Professional Development, a Vice President for Membership, a Vice President for Publications and Information Technology, a Vice President for Diversity Development, a Secretary, and a Treasurer.

 Section 2.
 Executive Board

-The officers named in Article IV, Section 1, together with the Past President, the Diversity Development Advocate, the Business Partner Liaison, the Local Arrangements Committee Chair, and the Program Committee Chair shall constitute an Executive Board.
+The officers named in Article IV, Section 1, together with the Past President, the Business Partner Liaison, the Local Arrangements Committee Chair, and the Program Committee Chair shall constitute an Executive Board.
 All are voting members, except for the Business Partner Liaison, the Local Arrangements Chair, and the Program Committee Chair, who are ex-officio and non-voting members of the Executive Board.

 Article V - Amendments